 - Create a custom built anchor system

 - Galvanized stainless steel

 - Slightly flimsy pin

-Investing in a kayak anchor is something that you need to do preparing for your kayaking route.
+Investing in the best kayak anchor is something you need to do for preparing for your kayaking route.
 Out of all the mentioned products our personal favorite is the Ocean Motion Anchor.

 While it is a little more expensive than others, it features a superb design, perfect for saltwater, sandy and rocky bottoms.
 Not to forget, it features a reflective rope that is essential if you enjoy spending the nights set in open water.

 Hopefully this article has answered your kayak anchor questions and has helped you choose your anchor.
 If you have any questions, recommendations or anything else then please contact me via my contact page.

 What is a kayak anchor?

 A kayak anchor is a product that will set your kayak to the bottom of the sea, lake, or river.
 It keeps your kayak in place against the moving currents or tides until you are ready to move away.

 What comprises a good kayak anchor?